At a glance: AppsFlyer attribution link structure and parameters explained.

 af_r | N/A |

-Used in single-platform links to redirect users to the specified URL for both platforms (Android and iOS).
-Note:
+Used to redirect users to the specified URL in all platforms (Android, iOS, and desktop).
+In multi-platform links (OneLink) this parameter:

 |